Powering Kentucky’s Growth, Together

 Q: What happens if a project doesn’t go forward?

-A: When working with prospective customers who require large amounts of energy, we establish project agreements that outline certain requirements to ensure we’re protecting customers from any unintended impacts and perform thorough studies.
-In addition, our long-term planning is based on realistic forecasts, not guarantees.
-We plan for a variety of scenarios for this very reason.
+A: When working with prospective customers who require large amounts of energy, we establish project agreements that outline certain requirements to ensure we’re protecting customers from any unintended impacts.

 Our commitment to you